vrurg/raku-AttrX-Mooish/README.md

     Trigger method is being executed right after changing the attribute value.
 If there is a `filter` defined for the attribute then value will be the filtered one, not the initial.

+  * *`composer`*

+    This is a very specific option mostly useful until role `COMPOSE` phaser is implemented.
+Method of this option is called upon object creation ***before*** its respective attribute is initialized.
+It's main difference from the `builder` option is that it is executed always, similarly to object's `BUILD` or `TRIGGER` submethods.

 Public/Private
 --------------

 For all the trait parameters, if it is applied to a private attribute then all auto-generated methods will be private too.

-The call-back style methods like `builder` are expected to be private as well.
-I.e.:
+The call-back style options such as `builder`, `trigger`, `filter` are expected to share the privace mode of their respective attribute:

         class Foo {
             has $!bar is rw is mooish(:lazy, :clearer<reset-bar>, :predicate, :filter<wrap-filter>);